amnipriyasowrirajan/React_mini_projects/README.md

 A Form Validation component for React that enables validation of form inputs and displays error messages accordingly.

 - onSubmit: (function) A callback function triggered when the form is submitted.

+# File Upload Component

+A File Upload component for React that allows users to upload files from their local system.

+- onChange: (function) A callback function triggered when a file is selected.
+It receives the selected file(s) as an argument.